Mermade/openapi-gui/README.md

 ## Work in Progress

-*Warning!* Outputting to OpenApi format is still in flux, and may not preserve all data of a loaded definition.
+**Warning!** Outputting to OpenApi format is still in flux, and may not preserve all data of a loaded definition.

 OpenApi-gui is a GUI for creating and editing OpenApi (Swagger) JSON/YAML definitions.
 In its current form it is most useful as a tool for starting off and editing simple OpenApi definitions.

-This project was initially a fork of [Daryl Kuhn's IODoctor](https://github.com/darrylkuhn/iodoctor/tree/angular-port), which in turn was inspired by [IODoctor by Brandon West](https://github.com/brandonmwest/iodoctor) which is written in Ruby.
+This project was initially a fork of [Daryl Kuhn's IODoctor](https://github.com/darrylkuhn/iodoctor/tree/angular-port), which in turn was inspired by [IODoctor by Brandon West](https://github.com/brandonmwest/iodoctor) which was written in Ruby.

 Description
 -----------